 Please see attachment for specific details for each session

-The WebEx will start promptly at 9:00 am.
-An invitation will be emailed to the personal email address that you have provided the GME Office with.
+We will make that determination a little closer to the event to allow for Covid considerations.
+Orientation will start at 9:00 am in either case.
+If orientation is held virtually, a calendar invite will be emailed to the personal email address that you have provided the GME Office with.

 Do I have to attend?